This page may contain affiliate links, see our disclaimer here.

 This village is 30 km from the archaeological site of Gortyna and 35 km from Phaistos, in the region to the south of the Messara known as Asterousia.

 Below is a map showing the location of this site:

-Below is a video of the site of Gortyna as it stands today:
+Below are videos of the site of Gortyna as it stands today: